AndrewStaus/ML-aslearn/README.md

 Please review the workbooks to see the library in use, as well as the aslearn.py for the library code.
  - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/aslearn.py'> aslearn Library</a>
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/MNIST%20Logistic.ipynb'> Logistic Regression</a>
+ - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Neural%20Network%20on%20MNIST.ipynb'> Neural Network AND PCA</a>
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/MNIST%20PCA%20and%20K%20Means.ipynb'> PCA and K-Means</a>
+ - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20PCA%20and%20K%20Means%20on%20MNIST.ipynb'> K-Means and PCA</a>
+ - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Logistic%20Regression%20on%20MNIST.ipynb'> Logistic Regression</a>

 # Supported Models: